What is WRO?

 South Africa Only Challenges

 Must program the robot on the day of competition.
-Teams can log a maximum of 4 scores, awarded certificates based on score.
+Teams can log a maximum of 4 scores and are awarded certificates based on their highest score.

-The WRO® theme for 2022 is My Robot My Friend.
+The WRO® theme for 2024 is Earth Allies.